Blosc/blogsite/posts/bytedelta-enhance-compression-toolset.rst

 In summary, the optimal choice depends on your priorities.

 As a final note, the Blosc development team is working on BTune, a new deep learning tuner for Blosc2.
 BTune can be trained to automatically recognize different kinds of datasets and choose the optimal codec and filters to achieve the best balance, based on the user's needs.
 This would create a much more intelligent compressor that can adapt itself to your data faster, without requiring time-consuming manual tuning.
-If interested, `contact us <contact@blosc.org>`_; we are looking for beta testers now.
+If interested, `contact us <contact@blosc.org>`_; we are looking for beta testers!